Direct Mail KPIs: The Key Metrics To Analyze Direct Mail Results

 If it costs more to make a more appealing offer, the cost to acquire a customer may be higher.
 Once again, if a new customer is defined as a prospect who ordered again at least one more time, then it’s necessary to evaluate the total cost – marketing and fulfilling the offer – to decide if your direct mail program is meeting expectations.

 In this example, we’ll assume that offering a free delivery costs $10 and, of course, the addition of a $10 discount for the second offer adds yet another $10 to the cost of fulfilling that offer.
 For this example 100 respondents received a free delivery which cost $1000 ($10 x 100).
 Another 200 respondents received both a free delivery and a $10 discount, each costing $20 for a total of $4000 ($20 x 200).
-All of these expense plus the cost of the mailing itself totals $13,000.
+All of these expenses plus the cost of the mailing itself totals $13,000.

 To calculate cost per acquisition, divide this total cost by the number of customers acquired (or conversions):